david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       ![Project Image](images/YieldAI-service.png)

-      if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video. [coming on soon]
+      if you want to know how to use YieldAI service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video. [coming soon]

    5) How to use ADAPT service